 What this means is you’ll probably want to look at your health plan a little bit closer to see if it qualifies — not all HDHPs qualify.
 If yours does, then consider opening one, even if you don’t have any anticipated medical expenses.
 Again, the money is yours to keep and if you plan on letting it sit there long-term, you might even want to invest your HSA funds.
 Why not earn more interest on your hard-earned cash?

-If you are considering an HSA, make sure to shop around since different companies offer different features — for example, Starship HSA doesn’t have any hidden fees, allows you to earn up to 1.5% APY and features easy, automated investing.
+If you are considering an HSA, make sure to shop around since different companies offer different features — for example, Starship HSA doesn’t have any hidden fees, allows you to earn up to .25% APY on deposit balances $2,000 and above, and features easy, automated investing.
 There’s also a shiny debit card so you can pay for qualified medical expenses right away.

 That means taking the time to look at different providers or plans and comparing things like copays and other out-of-pocket costs.
 If you’re ready to learn more about self-employment and HSA eligibility, we’ve got you covered right here.